Enhanced quantum emission from a topological Floquet resonance: Enhancement the Nonclassical emissions using FDMR

-To investigate the resonance-enhancement of the FDMR, at the pump power of 0.29 mW, the wavelength of the pump was swept across one resonance, allowing for $g_{si}^{(2)}(0)$ to be compared to the transmission of the FDMR, as shown in Fig. \ref{Fig3}d.
-The peak of cross-correlation, pink trace, coincides with the deepest point of the resonance, blue trace, demonstrating successful resonance enhancement of the generation of entangled photon pairs, with 2nd-order cross-correlation up to $\approx$1450.
-We also measured the $g_{si}^{(2)}(0)$ at different $\Delta_\mathrm{FDMR}$ in Fig. \ref{Fig3}e.
+To investigate the resonance-enhancement of the FDMR, at the pump power of 0.29 mW, the wavelength of the pump was swept across one resonance, allowing for the coincidence rate $N_c$, in the full-width half maximum (FWHM) of coincidence peak $T_{\mathrm{coin}}=300$ ps (see Supplementary Information), to be compared to the transmission of the FDMR, as shown in Fig. \ref{Fig3}d.
+The peak of coincidence rate, pink trace, aligns with the deepest point of the resonance, purple trace, demonstrating successful resonance enhancement of the generation of non-classical photon pairs, with coincidence rate up to $\approx$ 400 kHz and second-order cross-correlation up to $\approx$1450 (Fig.~\ref{Fig3}a).
+We measured the peak of the second-order cross-correlation $g_{si}^{(2)}(0)$ at different $\Delta_\mathrm{FDMR}$, as shown in Fig. \ref{Fig3}e.
+Different FSRs display different cross-correlation functions, mainly due to the variations in the total quality factors of the pump, idler, and signal modes.
+We note that this figure only shows the behavior of the cross-correlations at different FSRs and does not offer any information about frequency domain entanglement.
+Therefore, further measurements and characterization are needed in the future to clearly verify frequency entanglement in the current system.